 Perusing the jam packed corridors, stocked with stuff from floor to ceiling and trying to squeeze your way through the narrow spaces while an entire Indian family drags stroller, children and trolley filled to the top is an experience in itself.

 Mustafa is an institution and is a bit like Las Vegas, you go in but never know when or with what you will come out.
+Here’s our complete guide to the Mustafa Centre.

 Join one of the important festivals: Deepavali or Pongal